-You will start this tour with the morning Eurotunnel crossing to Calais.
-100 or so miles on the motorway through France will get you quickly to Belgium.
+You will start the fantastic Dolomites and Lake Garda self-guided motorcycle tour with the morning Eurotunnel crossing to Calais.
+A 100 or so miles on the motorway through France will get you quickly to Belgium.
 As you head towards the Ardennes Region, you will cross the borders between France and Belgium on several occasions.

-The whole ride today is not that long and demanding so you should be in your hotel by mid-afternoon.
-The hotel is a converted medieval fort with comfortable rooms, fantastic restaurant and welcoming atmosphere.
+The whole ride today is not that long and demanding, so you should be in your hotel by mid-afternoon.
+The hotel is a converted medieval fort with comfortable rooms, a fantastic restaurant and a welcoming atmosphere.

 What our customers say

 "We did not want to come home.
 Thank you ever so much for a great holiday."